Asymptotic Stability of multi-solitons for $1$d Supercritical NLS: Introduction

 \subsubsection{Center-stable manifolds}

-Note that Theorem \ref{asy} and Theorem \ref{Tsigma(t)} give a codimension $5m$ center-stable manifold.
-From the view of number of unstable eigenvalues, there are only $m$ unstable directions.
-Using implicit function theorem, indeed, we can gain $4m$ dimensions back and conclude the following.
+Note that Theorem \ref{asy} and Theorem \ref{Tsigma(t)} give asymptotic stability on a codimension $5m$ center-stable manifold.
+From the point of view of the number of unstable eigenvalues, there are only $m$ unstable directions.
+Using the implicit function theorem, indeed, we can gain $4m$ dimensions back and conclude the following.